Spicy Cheesy Kale Chips

 - 1 cup Nature's Eats Cashews, soaked for 2 hours

 - 1⁄3 cup nutritional yeast

-Place jalapeño, olive oil, garlic cloves, salt, turmeric, Nature's Eats Cashews, nutritional yeast and water (if needed) into a high powered machine like a Vitamix machine and liquify until it become a thick, creamy sauce.
+- Place jalapeño, olive oil, garlic cloves, salt, turmeric, Nature's Eats Cashews, nutritional yeast and water (if needed) into a high powered machine like a Vitamix machine and liquify until it becomes a thick, creamy sauce.

-Transfer kale to trays with teflex liners and dehydrate at 115 degrees for 2-3 hours.
-Flip kale leaves if needed and then reduce heat to 105 degrees for another 2-3 hours.
+- Transfer kale to trays with teflex liners and dehydrate at 115°F for 2-3 hours.
+Flip kale leaves if needed and then reduce heat to 105° for another 2-3 hours.
 For optimal texture, check on kale every two hours throughout the dehydration to see if they are ready to be flipped.